Breeze/breeze.tooling/TypeScriptModuleGen/README.md

 TypeScript Generator, a platform independent tool, is the second tool in the tool chain set.
 It accepts CSDL or Breeze native metadata from the Metadata Generator and generates TypeScript classes relevant to a DbContext and entities.

-**Usage**:	`node[.exe] .\tsgen.js -input <file> [-output <directory>] [-camelCase] [-baseClass <file>]`
+**Usage**:	`node[.exe] .\tsgen.js --input <file> [--output <directory>] [--camelCase] [--baseClass <file>]`

 **Input(s)**:	A file containing CSDL or Breeze native metadata

+**Output(s)**:

-**Output(s)**:	One TypeScript module file with the corresponding class export per entity and complex type plus a helper class to register all constructors with Breeze.
+- One TypeScript module file per entity and complex type, with the corresponding class export.
+- A helper class (RegistrationHelper.ts) to register all constructors with Breeze.
+- A TypeScript barrel (EntityModel.ts) exporting all of the entity classes, for easy import when several classes are required.
+- A helper class (Metadata.ts) that exports the Breeze metadata as a static value, so it can be used by Breeze at runtime.

 **Parameters**:

-`-input <file>`: Specifies the file containing the metadata
+`--input <file>`: Specifies the file containing the metadata

-`-output <directory>`: Optionally specifies the location for the generate typescript files.
+`--output <directory>`: Optionally specifies the location for the generated TypeScript files.
 If not specified, the current directory is used as the location

+`--sourceFiles <directory>`: Optionally specifies the location to find existing TypeScript files.
+The `<code>` blocks from these files will be preserved in the corresponding output files.

+`--baseClass <file>`: Optionally specifies a TypeScript base class for all the generated entity classes.
+The generated entity classes will directly or indirectly inherit from this class.
+The file must contain a single module and exported class

-`-camelCase`: Optionally generates the property names using camel case.
+`--camelCase`: Optionally generates the property names using camel case.
 This parameter has no effect if the input file contains Breeze native metadata.
 (See [NamingConvention](http://www.breezejs.com/sites/all/apidocs/classes/NamingConvention.html#property_camelCase))

-`-baseClass <file>`: Optionally specifies a typescript base class for all the generated entity classes.
-The generated entity classes will directly or indirectly inherit from this class.
-The file must contain a single module and exported class
+`--kebabCaseFileNames`: Optionally generate kebab-case-file-names instead of PascalCaseFileNames.

+`--useEnumTypes`: Optionally generate an Enums.ts file containing enums defined in the metadata.
+Only effective if input file contains an "enumTypes" section.

 **Description**:
 At the core of the typescript generator sits [handlebars](http://handlebarsjs.com/) which is responsible for generating the actual TypeScript source code.
 The output that handlebars generate can be customized by modifying the templates.